dennisdunn/dennisdunn.github.io/_posts/2022-05-01-practical-parsing-with-parser-combinators.md

 ## The problem of State

-Our arithmetic expressions are a Type 2 context-free language, that means that our parser will need to hold more state than can be accomadated in a simple state machine.
+Our arithmetic expressions are a Type 2 context-free language, that means that our parser will need to hold more state than can be accommodated in a simple state machine.
 First, our input string will have a pointer to the next character to be read.
-We'll encapsulate the string and the pointer with an IText interface with Seek(position), Peek() and Read() methods as well as a Position property.
-Read() will return the next character from the input and advance the pointer.
-Peek() returns the next  character but does not advance the pointer.
-Seek() moves the pointer to the designated position in the input and returns nothing.
-Position returns the current position in the input string.
+We'll encapsulate the string and the pointer with an `IText` interface with `Seek(position)`, `Peek()` and `Read()` methods as well as a Position property. `Read()` will return the next character from the input and advances the pointer. `Peek()` returns the next  character but does not advance the pointer. `Seek(position)` moves the pointer to the designated position in the input and returns nothing.
+The `Position` property returns the current position of the pointer.

 Secondly, the nested nature of the processing will be tracked on the call stack of the functions making up the parser.
 We'll need to be aware of this as we build our parser or we will absolutely blow the stack on a simple input sentence.